Effect of the next-nearest-neighbor hopping on the charge collective modes in the paramagnetic phase of the Hubbard model: Conclusion

 \section{Conclusion}

-We have calculated the charge excitation spectra of the $t-t'-U$ Hubbard model on the square lattice in the thermodynamical limit.
-The influence of $t'$ on the shape of the response continuum is strongest for large doping, though the correlation-induced renormalisation of its width is barely affected.
+We have calculated the charge excitation spectra of the $t-t'-U$ Hubbard model on the square lattice in the thermodynamical limit within KR slave boson formalism.
+While our approach reduces to RPA in the weak coupling regime, and while both approaches may be used in the thermodynamical limit to resolve the full momentum dependence of the spectra, they exhibit significant differences from the intermediate coupling regime on.
+In particular, the former is sensitive to the renormalization of the continuum width and displays a higher-energy mode originating from the upper Hubbard band.
+Furthermore sharp peaks artificially predicted by the RPA that are absent in QMC simulations are fully damped in our approach, too.
+In fact, a good agreement between our paramagnetic calculations and QMC simulations has been found, provided the latter are, of course, performed outside a magnetic phase.
+The influence of $t'$ on the shape of the response continuum is strongest for large doping, though the correlation-induced renormalization of its width is barely affected.
 Increasing $-t'$ softens (hardens) the high-frequency UHB collective mode at positive (negative) doping.
 When approaching half-filling, the mode loses most of its $t'$ dependence while it gets broader, and is shifted to lower frequency.
-For low (high) density $n \lesssim 0.5$ ($n \gtrsim 1.5$), the suppression of the ZS collective mode is favoured (reduced) by $t'$.
+For low (high) density $n \lesssim 0.5$ ($n \gtrsim 1.5$), the suppression of the ZS collective mode is favored (reduced) by $t'$.
 Its damping is enhanced by a dynamical screening of the interaction most effective for large momenta.
-The averaged ZS velocity decreases (increases) with increasing $-t'$ for hole (particle) doping, following the change in the quasiparticle dispersion. \acknowledgments
+The averaged ZS velocity decreases (increases) with increasing $-t'$ for hole (particle) doping, following the change in the quasiparticle dispersion.
+The above discussed collective modes should be observable in the paramagnetic phase of the superconducting cuprates by means of inelastic neutron scattering experiments.
+This, in fact, could even be a way to measure $t'$.